How to Choose the Right Path as a Sound Healer in a Growing and Unregulated Field

 - Michelle Berc

-Sound healing has grown from niche wellness circles into mainstream spaces like yoga studios, spas, retreats, and corporate wellness programs.
-As more people experience the power of sound, more feel called to share it—but the question often becomes: How do I begin?
+Sound healing has transitioned from niche wellness circles into mainstream spaces like yoga studios, spas, retreats, and corporate wellness programs.
+As more people experience the transformative power of sound, many feel called to share it.
+But the question often arises: How do I begin?

 With countless sound healing trainings now available, all offering some form of certification, it’s natural to feel overwhelmed.
 What does certification actually mean?
 Does it matter?
 And how can you choose a program that sets you up for success—not just musically, but ethically and professionally?